jamestalmage/promise-delegates/readme.md

 ## API Summary

-Every method has a nearly identical API.
-More detailed explanations with examples are in the sections below.
+Most methods have very similar signatures.
+Unless otherwise noted, every method is chainable (returns `config` itself).
+More detailed explanations and examples are below.

-- `config.apply(promiseInstance)` - Extend a single promise instance.
+- `config.apply(promiseInstance)` - Extends a single promise instance.
+Returns `promiseInstance`

-- `config.wrap(promiseFn)` - Wrap a function and extend all returned promises.
+- `config.wrap(promiseFn)` - Returns a wrapped version of `promiseFn` that will extend every returned promise as defined in `config`.

 - `config.getter(propertyName, [childConfig])` - Define a getter that returns a promise for a member of the resolved value.
 Optionally extend the returned promise with another config.